-Many museums host trunk shows for its members offering a 20% discount to its members.
+Many museums host trunk shows for their members offering a 20% discount to their members.

-Yes, I realize the museum is sponsoring the event with promotion and using its space; on the other hand, artist's have expenses for travel, accommodation's, and retail display.
-The artists are coming to work not go on a vacation.
+Yes, I realize the museum is sponsoring the event with promotion and using its space; on the other hand, artists have expenses for travel, accommodation, and retail display.
+The artists are coming to work not going on a vacation.

 There is definitely more to say about this topic but will wait to see how many toes I've stepped on already.

 Harriete Estel Berman

 This post was updated on December 17, 2021